 Remember you get free shipping too at $150 within the US.
 We also offer a 60-day refund period.
 This applies to all the Microbiome Labs products in our shop, including MegaSporeBiotic, MegaPreBiotic, MegaMucosa, and Mega IgG 2000.

 Remember, with any new supplement, to start with the lowest dose.
 Depending on your health, you may need to stay at a low dose.
 Just listen to your body.

 As I said in my article on GI-Map stool testing, the father of modern medicine, Hippocrates, is famously quoted as saying, “all disease begins in the gut.”
 Many also believe that the inverse is true: all health begins in the gut!

 Taking steps to improve your gut health is one of the best things you can do on your own personal journey towards optimized health.
 It doesn’t always come easily but by integrating some of the dietary and lifestyle ways to heal your gut alongside the suite of supplements discussed, I feel confident you can take several steps towards your health goals!

-Bridgit interviewed one of the founders of Microbiome Labs, microbiologist Kiran Krishnan, for our upcoming DIY Detox Summit.
-Get a sneak peek of this fabulous interview below.
-And be sure to register for this free summit so you can catch all the recordings!
+Bridgit interviewed one of the founders of Microbiome Labs, microbiologist Kiran Krishnan, for our DIY Detox Summit.
+Get a sneak peek of this fabulous interview below!

 Ann Melin is a certified Holistic Health Practitioner, Clinical Nutritionist, a Clinical Master Herbalist, and a Functional Diagnostic Nutrition® Practitioner, and has been in the field of health since 2001.
 We are extremely blessed to have her as our Clinical Director and Lead Health Coach for Women’s Wellness Collaborative as she has extensive experience in running labs and creating holistic protocols based on the principles of functional nutrition.
 She lives in Vermont.